Imani Perry: Education and academic career

 Perry attended the public elementary school King Open School in Cambridge, Massachusetts, alongside Ilyon Woo.
 She attended high school at Concord Academy in Concord, Massachusetts, graduating in 1990.
-Perry received her Bachelor of Arts degree in American Studies and Literature from Yale University in 1994.
+Perry received her Bachelor of Arts degree in American studies and literature from Yale University in 1994.
 She subsequently earned her Ph.D. in American Civilization from Harvard University and her J.D. from Harvard Law School (from which she graduated in 2000, at the age of 27).
 She completed a Future Law Professor's Fellowship and received her LLM from Georgetown University Law Center.
 She credits her childhood exposure to diverse cultures, regions, and religions with creating her desire to study race.

-Before joining the Princeton faculty, Perry taught at Rutgers School of Law in Camden for seven years.
+Perry taught at Rutgers School of Law in Camden for seven years.
 She received the New Professor of the Year award in her first year and was promoted to full professor at the end of five years, also winning the Board of Trustees Fellowship for Scholarly Excellence.
 Perry was also a visiting professor at the University of Pennsylvania Law School and an adjunct professor at both the Columbia University Institute for Research in African American Studies and Georgetown University Law Center.

 In 2009, Perry left Rutgers to join the faculty of Princeton University.
 She held the title of Hughes-Rogers Professor of African American Studies and is affiliated with the Programs in Law and Public Affairs and Gender and Sexuality Studies.

 In August 2014, Perry appeared on the public radio and podcast On Being, discussing race, community, and American consciousness with host Krista Tippett.

 She released two books in 2018, one on the history of the black national anthem (from Oxford University Press) and another on gender, neoliberalism, and the digital age (from Duke University Press).

-In 2021, Perry was awarded a Fellowship in Intellectual and Cultural History from the John Simon Guggenheim Memorial Foundation.
+In 2021, Perry was awarded a fellowship in Intellectual and Cultural History from the John Simon Guggenheim Memorial Foundation.

 On November 17, 2021, Perry's collected artwork, Welfare Queen, by Amy Sherald, sold for $3.9M in a Phillips New York auction.

-In 2023, Perry joined the faculty of Harvard University, where she is the Henry A. Morss, Jr. and Elisabeth W. Morss Professor of Studies of Women, Gender and Sexuality jointly appointed with African and African American Studies.
+In 2023, Perry joined the faculty of Harvard University, where she is the Henry A. Morss Jr. and Elisabeth W. Morss Professor of Studies of Women, Gender and Sexuality jointly appointed with African and African American Studies.
 She is also the Carol K. Pforzheimer Professor, Harvard Radcliffe Institute.